Skip to main content

 Has the action completed?

-You can use action.status.isCompleted to check if a dispatched action finished.
-It will be false if the action is still running, or if it hasn't been dispatched yet.
+• action.status.isCompleted: Use it to check if a dispatched action has finished.
+It will be false if the action is still running or has not been dispatched yet.

-You can use action.status.isCompletedOk to check if a dispatched action finished without errors (in more detail, if the action methods before and reduce finished without throwing any errors).
+• action.status.isCompletedOk: Use it to check if the action finished without errors (that is, both before and reduce ran without throwing errors).

 var action = MyAction();